Has your sleep been interrupted a lot lately by your breathing?

 During sleep, the muscles in one’s body become relaxed, and that includes the tongue.
 Those with larger tongues are actually more likely to develop sleep apnea, as the increased tongue fat is blocking airways.
 The tongue fat impairs the muscles function so it cannot move away from the airway.

-If you are unsure whether you are suffering from sleep apnea, book a consultation with Belman Dental Centre and we will give you your answer.
-Our team of high-quality dental technicians takes steps to improve the situation and ensure you get a good night’s rest.
-We offer a custom fit dental device for your mouth to prevent grinding and reduce snoring to relieve sleep apnea issues.
+If you are unsure whether you are suffering from sleep apnea, get yourself diagnosed by a medical doctor.
+And book a consultation with Belman Dental Centre for sleep apnea treatments.
+Our team of high-quality dental technicians can take steps to improve the situation and ensure you get a good night’s rest.
+We offer a custom-fit dental device for your mouth to prevent grinding and reduce snoring to relieve sleep apnea issues.
 Request an appointment with us to get started today.

 Please Fill Out Our COVID Screening Form Online Before Your Visit Click Here